 12.12.060 Total Project Density

 Total project density shall not exceed the base densities outlined in PCC 12.12.040.
-However, individual lots may be smaller than those typically permitted in the underlying zone, provided the average density of the total number of lots in the PRD does not exceed the base density of the corresponding zone.
+However, individual lots may be smaller than those typically permitted in the underlying zone, provided the density of the total number of lots in the PRD does not exceed the Base Density of the corresponding zone.

 HISTORY Adopted by Ord.
 05-18-2022-D on 5/18/2022